writings on math, logic, philosophy and art

 So if those principles (which are based on universality) are wrong, then why have we adopted them?
 Well, as we said at the beginning, the existence of each third category follows from that of the other two.
 At first sight, that might look like a good-enough reason for them to “exist”.
 But, if you think about it, this line of thought is just an application to the same principle of universal knowledge that is embedded in all of those categories - considering something as necessarily true just because it follows from other things that we consider true i.e. disregarding the fact that we might be wrong and that every piece of knowledge has scope of validate (so it’s not universal.)
 So, just because we have the first category and we have the second one, does not mean that we have one that is a combination of the two.
 This is a problem that Kant himself acknowledges and talks about a lot in the transcendental dialectic - the problem that each piece of knowledge has a scope of validity and if you go outside of that scope, then the piece of knowledge becomes irrelevant.

-But if the scope of our knowledge is not universal, then how do we know where does it end?
+But if our knowledge isn’t universal, how do we know where it ends?

-Perhaps the only satisfiable (albeit wrong) answer to this question is that it somehow doesn’t end, and that we must be capable of somehow perceiving the whole world, the whole universe.
-This is the answer given by Plato, who says that there is this divine world of forms which we are somehow capable of “recollecting”, and this is also the answer that Kant gives - to justify it, he resorting to a separation between things in themselves and things as they appear to us and talking about the second category.
-We can adopt this as some kind of axiom about the world, the axiom of causality as I will call it (I know that this name coincides with one of the categories, but still I will use it because it’s very appropriate.)
-If we do that, then the concept of the universe and each third category would just follow from the other two and of this principle.
+Perhaps the only satisfactory (albeit wrong) answer to this question is that it somehow doesn’t end, and that we must be capable of somehow perceiving the whole world, the whole universe.
+This is the answer proposed by Plato, who posits a divine world of forms we can “recollect.”
+Kant, too, gives a similar answer by separating things as they are in themselves from things as they appear to us and talking about the second category.
+We can adopt this as an axiom of the world, which I’ll call the axiom of causality (I realize this name coincides with one of the categories, but I’ll use it here for its aptness).
+Accepting this axiom, the concept of the universe and each third category would logically follow from the other two categories and from this principle.

-Or alternatively, if we don’t insist for our answer to be satisfiable (or we want it to be 100% true) we can go on the skeptic’s road and say that it ends as soon as it begins, that we don’t really know anything.
-That would mean that everything that we observe as a law is not permanent and our knowledge would slowly disintegrate with time - a principle that I dub with the often-misused word entropy (which I am also probably misusing here.)
+Alternatively, if we don’t insist on our answer being satisfactory (or want it to be 100% true), we could take the skeptic’s path and say that knowledge ends as soon as it begins—that we truly do not know anything.
+This perspective implies that everything we observe as a law is impermanent, and our knowledge would slowly disintegrate over time—a principle that I dub with the often-misused word entropy (which I am also probably misusing here.)

 The two different answers not only paint two different pictures of the universe that we are living in, but they describe two ways of seeing our role in this universe and our modus operandi.
 To end the article with a twist, I will write something about them here.

 But first, let’s talk about entropy.
 We can say that the entropy of a given system corresponds to how easy it is to describe it’s state. e.g. an ordered deck of cards has a low entropy because it is easy to describe, while the only way to describe a shuffled one is to just make a list of all cards in the order in which they appear in the deck.
 The second law of thermodynamics follows directly from this definition - there are billions of ways a deck of cards can be unordered, but there are a just a few ways that it can be ordered.
-So for this reason the entropy increases with time (provided that we fiddle with the deck) - that is, the more we shuffle it, the less accurate would be our description of its state.
-An amazing fact that is, I think, underappreciated, is that is valid regardles of the description that we use - no matter if we pick a precise one that describes the state completely (e.g. the it’s 1, 2, 3, 4… etc) or a more imprecise one (e.g. “the first half of the deck is only red, the second one, only black”), no matter if the description is really simple, or massively complex, it will gradually become less and less valid when time passes.
-This is entropy.
-And similar things happens when we move in space as well.
+Thus, entropy increases with time (as we continue shuffling).
+The more we shuffle, the less accurate our description of the deck’s state becomes.
+A fascinating, often-overlooked fact is that this law holds true regardless of the method of description, or the type of order that the system has—whether precise (e.g., “the cards are in numerical order”) or imprecise (e.g., “the first half is red, the second half black”).
+Regardless of the simplicity or complexity of our description, it will gradually lose validity over time.
+This is entropy, and we observe similar phenomena as we move through space.

-In one of his essays, the philosopher and mathematician Pierre Simon Laplace, describes a godlike creature known henceforth as Laplace’s Demon.
+In one of his essays, philosopher and mathematician Pierre-Simon Laplace describes a godlike creature known as Laplace’s Demon:

 We may regard the present state of the universe as the effect of its past and the cause of its future.
 An intellect which at a certain moment would know all forces that set nature in motion, and all positions of all items of which nature is composed, if this intellect were also vast enough to submit these data to analysis, it would embrace in a single formula the movements of the greatest bodies of the universe and those of the tiniest atom; for such an intellect nothing would be uncertain and the future just like the past would be present before its eyes.

-If we presume that our knowledge is (kinda) universal, this means we humans are some crippled versions of Laplace’s demon that we are theoretically capable of predicting everything and knowing everything about the world we are living in, and are unable to do so only because of constraints in terms of perceptions and computing power.
+If our knowledge were universal, humans might be considered “crippled” versions of Laplace’s Demon, theoretically capable of knowing and predicting everything but limited by perceptual and computational constraints.
 And (this is an extension of this idea that we see all the time) even if a person by themselves is not able to be Laplace’s demon, the humanity as a whole can collectively function as such.
 This thesis might sound weird, but it is the dream and promise of the human civilization and what many people are subconsciously subscribed to it.

-But let’s now look into the unnamed archnemesis of Laplace’s demon that is hidden in a dark dual universe that is governed by entropy other than causality (I am not saying that it has to be called “Marinov’s Demon”, I am just putting the name out there and letting you make a decision).
-This demon might look inferior to the all-knowing demon of Laplace.
+But let’s now look into the unnamed archnemesis of Laplace’s demon that is hidden in a dark dual universe that is governed by entropy other than causality (I am not saying that it has to be called “Jencel’s Demon”, I am just putting the name out there and letting you make a decision).
+At first glance, this demon might seem inferior to the all-knowing demon of Laplace.
 Unlike Laplace’s demon, who seems to know everything, this demon does not comprehend any general principle for the way the universe works (except for the lack of such principles.)
 Unlike Laplace’s demon, which exist beyond time, this demon is always stuck in the present moment and it cannot really make any decision for the future, as it is not sure whether the knowledge it has in a given moment won’t become obsolete in the next one.

-You might pity this incapable demon, but in fact it’s situation is no worse than that of it’s more powerful counterpart: like Laplace’s demon, it cannot be disappointed by anything, albeit for opposite reasons: Laplace’s demon cannot be disappointed because it just knows everything and our other demon cannot be disappointed because it knows nothing.
-The principle of entropy teaches it that everything it knows and everything that it is slowly disappearing.
+You might pity this incapable demon, but its situation is no worse than that of its powerful counterpart.
+Like Laplace’s Demon, it cannot be disappointed by anything, albeit for opposite reasons: Laplace’s Demon cannot be disappointed because it knows everything, while the other demon cannot be disappointed because it knows nothing.
+Entropy teaches this demon that all it knows and is will gradually vanish.
 In fact at every instant, this demon sees everything disappearing before its eyes.

 Notes